vaibhavait04/CP3Algorithms/codesWithmakefile/puzzles/OthersToReadAndTry.md

 ##List of problems

+90: 	What is the middle of "nowhere"?
+The answer is indisputable, and not based on some philosophy.
+	The word ‘nowhere’ has 7 letters, the middle one being ‘h’.

+Others:
 a) Tower of Hanoi
 b) Simple and complex algebra problems
 c) Clockwise and counter clock rotating girl http://www.mindcipher.com/puzzles/25 - clockwise rotation.